Price gouging: United Kingdom

-Laws and regulations in the United Kingdom do not use the phrase “price gouging” in consumer protection regulation but are similar to U.S. laws.
+Laws and regulations in the United Kingdom do not use the phrase "price gouging" in consumer protection regulation but are similar to U.S. laws.
 Chapter II of the UK Competition Act 1998 prohibits businesses with market dominance from engaging in "abusive" conduct, including "unfair" pricing.
 Market dominance is considered when a business has greater than 40% of the market share within their respective industry.
 In the case of a violation of Chapter II, a business can be forced to pay up to 10% of global revenues.

 European Union

-Similar to UK regulations, the EU does not include “price gouging” explicitly in regulation.
+Similar to UK regulations, the EU does not include "price gouging" explicitly in regulation.
 Article 102 of the Treaty on the Functioning of the European Union is "aimed at preventing undertakings who hold a dominant position in a market from abusing that position."
-As stated, “such abuse may, in particular, consist in: (a) directly or indirectly imposing unfair purchase or selling prices or other unfair trading conditions...”
+As stated, "such abuse may, in particular, consist in: (a) directly or indirectly imposing unfair purchase or selling prices or other unfair trading conditions..."
 In 2016, the EU Commissioner for Competition Margrethe Vestager stated that the EU Commission will "intervene directly to correct excessively high prices" specifically within the gas industry, pharmaceutical industry and in cases of abuse of standard-essential patents.

 Price gouging and COVID-19

 On March 13, 2020, a national emergency was declared in the United States by President Trump in response to the outbreak of the COVID-19 pandemic; the declaration allowed for an initial $50 billion to be used to support states.
 As studied by the National Institutes of Health, the COVID-19 pandemic induced a panic as mandates were put in place for Americans to stay at home, quarantine, and wear masks.
 The declared COVID-19 emergency made state-level price gouging laws and regulations go into effect.
 Demand for certain products increased while supply decreased.
-Such products in short supply included surgical facial masks, N-95 facial masks, hand sanitizer, and toilet paper.
+Such products in short supply included surgical masks, N95 respirators, hand sanitizer, and toilet paper.
 More than 30 states' attorneys general urged Facebook, Amazon, Craigslist, eBay, and Walmart to restrict the selling of necessary products at "unconscionable" prices.

 Online price gouging

-E-commerce transactions accounted for 14.4% of US retail sales in 2020.
-The share of e-commerce transactions is expected to continue increasing yearly.
-E-commerce sellers and consumers in the US are often located in separate states.
-Concerns relating to the dormant commerce clause in the U.S. Constitution arise in litigation wherein the e-commerce seller is located in a different state than the plaintiff.
-The dormant commerce clause is the doctrine against extraterritoriality that prohibits states from passing legislation that "excessively burdens interstate commerce."
-Therefore, states should not regulate commerce taking place outside of state borders.
-Large e-commerce retail platforms, including Amazon and Walmart, do not require sellers and consumers to be located in the same state for transactions to occur.
-Questions regarding accountability and enforceability of price gouging regulations in relation to e-commerce transactions have been litigated.
+A 2018 appeals court overturned a lower court ruling, arguing that the dormant commerce clause of the U.S. constitution meant Maryland's anti-price gouging statute was unconstitutional.